 The base coating is tough and needs to be sanded or compounded to be removed.
 But the top coating that adds the extra gloss and hydrophobic properties (the fancy water beading) is much easier to remove.

-How easy it comes off will vary depending on the brand of coating and the age of it.
+How easily it comes off will vary depending on the brand of coating and its age.
 Yours might hold up to the use of stronger chemicals.
 But with the cost of ceramic coating, do you really want to take the chance to find out?

 I learned this the hard way with my 4runner.
-I used a diluted all purpose cleaner to help break down excessive dirt and after a few washes, it stripped the coating’s top layer.
+I used a diluted all-purpose cleaner to help break down excessive dirt and after a few washes, it stripped my coating’s top layer.

 Not sure what cleaner to use?
 I share 4 easy to find coating friendly soaps here: